JetBrains/intellij-sdk-docs/tutorials/build_system/deployment.md

 ### Publishing a Plugin
 Once you are confident, the plugin works as intended, make sure the plugin version is updated, as the JetBrains Plugins Repository won't accept multiple artifacts with the same version.

-To deploy a new version of your plugin to the JetBrains Plugins Repository, invoke `publishPlugin` Gradle task.
+To deploy a new version of your plugin to the JetBrains Plugins Repository, invoke the `publishPlugin` Gradle task.

-Now check the most recent version of your plugin that appears on the [JetBrains Plugins Repository](https://plugins.jetbrains.com/).
+Now check the most recent version of your plugin on the [JetBrains Plugins Repository](https://plugins.jetbrains.com/).
 If successfully deployed, any users who currently have your plugin installed on an available version of the IntelliJ Platform are notified of a new update available as soon as the update has been verified.

 ### Specifying a Release Channel